Clayton M. Christensen

 Christensen founded a number of successful companies and organizations which use and apply this theories in various ways: Innosight, a consulting firm helping companies create new growth businesses; Rose Park Advisors, a firm that identifies and invests in disruptive companies; and Clayton Christensen Institute, a non-profit think tank whose mission is to apply his theories to vexing societal problems such as healthcare and education.

-Professor Christensen is the best-selling author of nine books and more than a hundred articles, including the New York Times best-selling, How Will You Measure Your Life?
+Professor Christensen was the best-selling author of nine books and more than a hundred articles, including the New York Times best-selling, How Will You Measure Your Life?
 He received the Global Business Book Award for The Innovator's Dilemma and The Economist named it as one of the six most important books about business ever written.
 In 2011 and again in 2013, thousands of executives, consultants and business school professors were polled and named Christensen as the most influential business thinker in the world.